 Today we could dissipate/reflect that energy back to space, or focus it, making Earth colder in some spots, and warmer in others.
 It would be feasible to make the planet colder overall (the poles become slowly thicker with ice, and the sea-level gradually going to 30 feet lower than what it is today).
 Would you imagine a planet with a sea-level at a point so low that most of the continental shelf would be again be exposed, creating huge sand plateaus.
 The new size of some countries would be increased dramatically (such would be the case of Canada, Argentina, Northern Europe, the Alaska-Russia primitive land-bridge, and Australia will be almost touching a huge "new" Indochinese Continent).
 It would also be –of course- a dangerous fidgeting with mother nature.
 The overall outcome would probably be very desirable, however the local conditions in some countries would benefit, but in other countries would not be welcome.
 International agreements would have to be agreed upon.

 Not doing anything though, would be –long term and by far- at much worse alternative.

 With this introduction, I am confident you will be able to make good sense of the data presented, and hopefully you will help me bring this topic out into the open, if nothing else by word of mouth.
-Lacking leadership from our governments, this Internet venue will have to be enhanced by you all coming from the bottom up, at least in its first stage.
-Eventually I am sure the nations of the world would join efforts and them and the multinational corporations would be the drivers.
+Lacking leadership from our governments, this Internet venue will have to be enhanced by you all, coming from the bottom up, at least in its first stage.
+Eventually I am sure the nations of the world would join efforts, and then multinational corporations would be the drivers.